KDE/cutehmi/README.md

 Branch "master" is a development branch.
 Development branch may contain source code that is undergoing deep changes, rendering it unusable.
 Branch "master" is merged frequently into a branch, which has "alpha" status.
-This branch may also undergo deep modifications, but at least it guarantees successful builds.
+This branch may also undergo deep modifications, but at least it is guaranteed to build successfuly.
 Most stable branches are denoted by "perpetual beta" status.
 No backward incompatible changes shall be made to them.

 <!-- CUT HERE -->
 <!-- TravisCI badge hack that kills Doxygen (1.8.14) warning "Unexpected html tag <img> found within <a href=...> context". -->